-Steve generated over $3.50/hr in 2016 and $4.16 in 2017 and is on pace to get near $5 this year.
+Steve generated over $3.50/hr in 2016 and $4.16 in 2017 and over $5.35 in 2018!
 Quarter ending months make up most of that income.
 Steve has also gotten more income in other months as my portfolio grows and I pick up other securities.

 The goal here is to help Steve grow his income and have him help me smooth out any rough periods by providing income that can be reinvested through good times and bad.
 The ideal scenario would be a time where Steve covers all my costs.
 It’d be nice to never have to touch the principal but I’m a long ways away from that.

-The $4.16/hr in 2017 was more than $8300 in annual income and was reinvested into my portfolio generating at least $180 in forward income for me, that’s part of why compound interest is so awesome – reinvested growth!
-Combine that with additional contributions in 2018 and dividend increases by companies I own and you can see why Steve is having a better year in 2018 and will have an even better year in 2019!
+The $5.35/hr in 2018 was more than $10,700 in annual income and was reinvested into my portfolio generating at least $180 in forward income for me, that’s part of why compound interest is so awesome – reinvested growth!
+Combine that with additional contributions in 2019 and dividend increases by companies I own and you can see why Steve is having a better year in 2019 and will have an even better year in 2020!

 I think I love Steve’s visits even more these days now that those numbers have grown well past that initial 73 cents but even that 73 cents was important because it planted a seed that has continued to grow and will continue to grow well into the future!

 That’s it for Steve’s introduction.
 Thanks for reading.
 I know we all have dividend employees working for us so let me know what you call yours!